[ Pay Online ]

 Surprising fact: Most archers enjoy talking about their bow and equipment. 🙂

 To keep wait times at each target down to a minimum, we ask that you shoot in groups of 3 to 5 persons when possible.
-Yes, pets are allowed on the range (safety check—no pet running or wandering the range off leash allowed).
+Yes, pets are allowed on the range (safety check: no pet running or wandering the range off leash is allowed).

-Once your group of 3 to 5 persons is set, walk back to the whiteboard just behind the registration table.
+Once your group of 3 to 5 persons is set, walk back to the whiteboard near the visitors table.
 Enter the name of each person into an unoccupied starting target number stake on the whiteboard.
 You’ll be walking to that target number stake right after the target briefing, which begins around 8:40 am.

 Following the briefing, you’ll walk to your starting target number.
 When the Balboa Park Bell Tower chimes at 9:00 am, the shoot officially begins.